robolyst/osquant/content/measuring_performance/index.md

 Remember, the Sharpe ratio is the average return divided by the standard deviation of returns.
 Neither of those metrics take into account the order of the returns.
 Because of this, the Sharpe ratio isn't able to capture the huge risk revealed in Extreme LLC.

-At Robolyst, we do not use the standard deviation of returns as our measure of risk.
-Instead we calculate the average drawdown.
+We should not use the standard deviation of returns as our measure of risk.
+Instead, we calculate the average drawdown.

 To understand drawdown, let's go back to our example of Investments A & B at the start of this article.
 Have a closer look at what happened in Investment B in the first half of 2011: